Loading...

 | Starting price (March 2026) | $19/mo | $99/mo |

-Pricing and features verified March 2026.
-Competitor data sourced from Hootsuite's official website.
-Check their site for current pricing.
+Data verified March 2026.
+Competitor data from Hootsuite's website.

 I ran a head-to-head test pulling Hootsuite's YouTube reports alongside TubeAnalytics on the same channel for the same month.
 Hootsuite showed me aggregate views and engagement — nearly identical to the basic overview tab in YouTube Studio.
 What I was actually trying to answer — which video earned the highest CPM that month, where my audience dropped off on my longest video, and how my CTR compared between two thumbnail variants — required authenticated Analytics API access that Hootsuite simply doesn't have.
 The clearest illustration came when reviewing a month where channel revenue declined 22% despite view counts staying flat.
 Hootsuite's report showed no anomaly — engagement looked stable across the standard metrics it surfaces.
 TubeAnalytics showed that the RPM drop was geographically concentrated: US viewers had declined as a share of total audience while Southeast Asian traffic increased.
 Both groups were watching at similar rates, but the RPM differential — $13.40 for US viewers versus $1.90 for Southeast Asia in that period — meant the geographic shift had a significant revenue impact invisible in aggregate engagement data.
 For YouTube analytics specifically, Hootsuite's reporting is a pass-through of public data, not an analytics platform.
 That distinction matters for monetized creators.
 The information I needed to diagnose a revenue decline — geographic CPM breakdown, retention curves by segment, CTR by thumbnail — all required the authenticated Analytics API layer.
 Hootsuite doesn't connect to that API, which means its YouTube reporting will always be limited to the public data YouTube exposes to unauthenticated requests.
 That's functional for a social media management team tracking YouTube as one platform among many, but insufficient for a creator treating YouTube as their primary business.